-Pregnancy tends to set up the perfect conditions for the formation of varicose veins.
+Pregnancy tends to set up the perfect conditions for the formation of pregnancy varicose veins.
 First, blood flow increases during the nine months of pregnancy, which increases the workload of the veins to get the blood back to the heart.
 At the same time, an expanding uterus compresses the abdominal and pelvic veins, which partially obstructs blood flow returning from the pelvis and legs.
 In addition, hormonal changes weaken the walls of the veins, which can cause the veins to enlarge.

 This combination can impair the function of the valves inside the veins that are responsible for ensuring blood inside all flows in the same direction.
 Blood then begins to pool inside the veins of the pelvis and legs, leading to their enlargement.
 The result can be those bulging, twisting veins that appear on the outside of the skin, known as varicose veins.

-Preventing Varicose Veins during Pregnancy
+Preventing Pregnancy Varicose Veins

 While there is no way to completely prevent varicose veins from developing during pregnancy, the following have proven helpful for some patients: